ollin18/The_Mexican_Senate/README.md

 The docker containers will be build and run in dependency order, be patient it may take a while.

-If for any reason the network analysis didn't do what it was supposed to just run the single container from the root directory of this repo.
+If for any reason the network analysis didn't do what it was supposed to just run the single container from the Network directory of this repo.
 ```
 docker run -v $(pwd)/data/:/data/ -v $(pwd)/figs/:/figs/ --net=host ollin18/senate_net:0.1
 ```